 New therapeutic strategies, adapted where relevant to the different needs of men and women, with the highest potential to generate advances in clinical practice for chronic diseases.

 Improving the therapeutic outcome of major chronic health issues for individual patients.

+Evaluation of pharmacogenomics as patient-centred approach

+Identifying groups of non-responders and identifying additional gen-oriented treatment for improvement of health care status of these groups of patients

 Type of Action